The Secret World of Allergies

 Immunoglobulin G (IgG)

 IgE tests are usually finger-prick tests.
-These tests work on the subtler and oftentimes missed responses to substances.
+These tests work on the subtler and often missed responses to substances.
 They are mostly related to food types.
 A positive result in IgG can indicate an allergy as well as food intolerance.

 Are there natural treatments available for allergies?

 The short answer is yes.
 There are several options to help with the treatment of allergies.